Tugboat: Cyclorotor

 The cycloidal propeller is a circular plate mounted on the underside of the hull, rotating around a vertical axis with a circular array of vertical blades (in the shape of hydrofoils) that protrude out of the bottom of the ship.
 Each blade can rotate itself around a vertical axis.
 The internal mechanism changes the angle of attack of the blades in sync with the rotation of the plate, so that each blade can provide thrust in any direction, similar to the collective pitch control and cyclic in a helicopter.

 Fenders

 Tugboat fenders are made of high-abrasion-resistance rubber with good resilience properties.
 They are very popular with small port craft owners and tug owners.
-These fenders are generally made from cut pieces of vehicle tires strung together.
-Often the fendering on the sides of the tug is composed of large heavy equipment or aircraft tires attached to or hung on the side of the tug.
+These fenders are generally made from cut pieces of vehicle tires strung together, but on the sides of the tug, large heavy equipment tires are often used directly, hung down from the gunwale.
 Some fendering is compression moulded in high-pressure thermic-fluid-heated moulds and have excellent seawater resistance, but are not widely used owing to the cost.
 Tugboat bow fenders are also called beards or bow puds.
-In the past they were made of rope for padding to protect the bow, but rope rendering is almost never seen in recent times.
+In the past they were made of rope for padding to protect the bow, but rope fendering is almost never seen in recent times.
 Other types of tugboat fender include Tug cylindrical fender, W fender, M fender, D fender, and others.